Le Coq Sportif: History

-Former logo, used (with slight variations) from 1968 to 2012, when the gallic rooster was restyled.
+Former logo, used (with slight variations) from 1968 (2009-2010 variant shown), when an oversimplified version of the rooster was featured, until 2012.
+The rooster seen here was first seen in 1973, albeit only without the triangle, and would later get complemented by a triangle and the company's name in lowercase from 1975, with a color change happening in 2009.
 This logo remains in use in China, South Korea and Japan.

 In the early 1970s, Adidas, dissociated with its share in the market, began to sell textile products, realising that the Camuset family had registered the three stripes symbol in France.
 That led to a legal battle between the two companies that almost caused the demise of LCS.
 As Adidas lost the lawsuit, it struck back against the French company with the objective to push it out of the business.
 Adidas signed a sponsorship agreement with Eddy Merckx, the raising star of cycling.
 That quick move and some bad decisions by the Camuset family made LCS lose a substantial piece of the market and Adidas offered to buy the company, which would have regained ownership of the three stripes in France as part of the deal.
 The offer was declined by Mirielle Camuset –Emile's daughter– more based on her political thoughts (as she had been a member of the French resistance against Germany during the World War II) than a commercial point of view.
 The French government became aware of LCS' critical situation, and appointed entrepreneur André Guelfi to take over the company and save it.